dekarrin/ictiobus/README.md

 Note that a spec is not necessarily required to have Go implementations associated with the hook functions before `ictcc` can be run on it at all.
 Some modes of operation only require looking at the FISHI spec, and some don't even require that an `%%actions` section exist.
-But Go hook impelmentations are required to use automatic SDTS validation when generating a new compiler frontend, an important step that can greatly reduce testing time.
+But Go hook implementations are required to use automatic SDTS validation when generating a new compiler frontend, an important step that can greatly reduce testing time.
 Additionally, the Go hook implementations are required at run-time to be provided by callers